Easy Vegan Pasta

 Nutritional yeast can be found in most co-op/Whole Foods-like places (check the bulk section) or online.
 This is not brewers yeast, it’s nutty, sharp and very similar to cheese.
 You can store the leftovers in the fridge or freezer.

-If you don’t want to make your own, you can use any store brand.
-My preference is Violife for vegan parmesan, but any dairy-free parmesan will work.
+You can use any store brand if you don’t want to make your own.
+My preference is Violife for vegan parmesan, but any parmesan will work.
 Or, omit it altogether.

 20 Minute Pasta Recipe